nowsecure/node-nscrypto/README.md

 ## CHANGELOG

+* 1.1.0 : Make OpenSSL library/include paths overridable on Mac OS X
 * 1.0.0 : Initial release

-## TODO

-* Automate finding the correct OpenSSL library on Mac OS X (instead of hardcoding the path).

 ## SEE ALSO